Learn to Hunt

 Brian Malaise; Chris Larson; Caleb Schnitzler

-The Decorah Fish hatchery is a production rearing station for growing Shasta strain rainbow and St. Croix strain brook trout.
-Approximately 130,000 catchable size rainbow and 20,000 catchable brook trout are raised annually.
+The Chuck Gipp Decorah Fish hatchery is a production rearing station for growing Shasta strain rainbow trout.
+About 130,000 catchable-size rainbow trout are raised each year.
 Decorah fish hatchery personnel are responsible for stocking 15 put-and-take streams in Allamakee, Howard, Mitchell and Winneshiek counties.
 The hatchery also stocks five seasonal urban lakes in Mason City, Sioux City, Spencer, Ames and Ankeny or Bondurant.

 All streams stocked are posted on a calendar available on the Iowa DNR website, although some streams are unannounced.
 Thirteen streams are stocked once a week and two every other week.
 Because some streams get too warm during late June, July and August stressing fish, these streams are not stocked.
 Stocking is done from April through October.

-The Decorah Fish Hatchery is located one mile south of Decorah in Winneshiek County.
+The Chuck Gipp Decorah Fish Hatchery is located one mile south of Decorah in Winneshiek County.
 The picturesque limestone office and residence date back to the 1930s as a project of the Civilian Conservation Corps.
-The hatchery consists of 24 cement flow-through raceways and three rubber lined earthen ponds.
+The hatchery has 24 cement flow-through raceways and three rubber lined earthen ponds.

 The fish hatchery is open to the public 365 days a year from sunrise to sunset.
 Group tours can be scheduled by calling the hatchery at 563-382-8324.
 Office hours are 7:30 a.m. – 4:00 p.m.